 Qatar experienced significant revenue growth and large budget surpluses from 2000 until 2014, driven primarily by the rapid development of its hydrocarbon sector.
-As a result of the recent fall in oil prices, Qatar experienced lower revenue and budget deficits in 2015 and 2016.
-Government revenues stood at QR161.2 billion (U.S.\$44.3 billion) at the end of 2016.
-By 31 December 2016, there was an overall deficit of QR49.8 billion (U.S.\$13.7 billion), or 9.0 per cent. of GDP, as a result of lower global oil prices.
+As a result of the lower oil prices then prevailing, Qatar experienced lower revenue and a budget deficit in 2017 but had a surplus in 2018.
+Government revenues stood at QR163.5 billion (U.S.\$44.9 billion) at the end of 2017 and at QR207.9 billion (U.S.\$57.1 billion) at the end of 2018.
+By 31 December 2018, there was an overall surplus of QR15.1 billion (U.S.\$4.1 billion), or 2.2 per cent. of GDP, as a result of higher global oil prices.
+The surplus for the year ended 31 December 2019 was QR4.4 billion (U.S.\$1.2 billion).

-The Government's primary sources of budget revenues are oil and gas related revenues generated by QP's activities.
-In 2016 (the latest period for which a full-year breakdown is available), this accounted for 82.4 per cent. of the total revenues, down from 93.0 per cent. in the previous year.
-The Government's budget is formulated using a conservative estimate of the oil price per barrel for the relevant fiscal year: U.S.\$65 for the budget for each of the fiscal years ended 31 March 2013, 2014 and 2015; U.S.\$65 for the budget for the shortened nine-month fiscal period ended 31 December 2015; U.S.\$48 for the budget for the fiscal year ended 31 December 2016 and U.S.\$45 for the budget for the fiscal year ended 31 December 2017.
+The Government's primary sources of budget revenues are oil and gas-related revenues generated by QP's activities.
+In 2019 (the latest period for which a full-year breakdown is available), this accounted for 83.3 per cent. of the total revenues, up from 81.5 per cent. in the previous year.
+The Government's budget is formulated using a conservative estimate of the oil price per barrel for the relevant fiscal year: U.S.\$65 for the budget for each of the fiscal years ended 31 March 2014 and 2015; U.S.\$65 for the budget for the shortened nine-month fiscal period ended 31 December 2015; U.S.\$48 for the budget for the fiscal year ended 31 December 2016; U.S.\$45 for the budget for the fiscal year ended 31 December 2018; and U.S.\$55 for the budget for the fiscal year ended 31 December 2019.
 The Ministry of Finance receives royalties and tax revenue on export sales of crude oil, refined products and gas products, including LNG and downstream products from QP and its joint venture partners.
 In addition to such export sale receipts, the Government receives a significant portion of QP's net income as miscellaneous transferables.
-Miscellaneous transferables accounted for 17.6 per cent. of total revenue in 2016 (based on both QP and non-QP related investment income earned by the Government).
+Miscellaneous transferables accounted for 16.7 per cent. of total revenue in 2018 (based on both QP- and non-QP related investment income earned by the Government).
 The Government has other revenue sources including customs duties, taxes on the operations of foreign owned businesses and charges for certain services provided by the Government.